-The Automatic Power-On features within the Advanced Power Management menu allow you to enable and disable features that turn your computer on automatically.
+You can use the Automatic Power-On features within the Advanced Power Management menu to enable and disable features that turn your computer on automatically.

 - Serial Port Ring Detect: If your computer has an external modem connected to serial port 1 and you want the computer to turn on automatically when a ring is detected on the modem, set this feature to Enabled. - Modem Ring Detect: If your computer has an internal modem and you want the computer to turn on automatically when a ring is detected on the modem, set this feature to Enabled. - Wake Up on Alarm: With this feature, you can specify a date and time at which the computer will be turned on automatically.
 This can be either a single event or a daily event. - Wake on LAN: If your computer has a properly configured Ethernet LAN connection and you have network-management software, you can use the Wake on LAN feature.
 When you set Wake on LAN to Enabled, your computer will turn on when it receives a specific signal from another computer over the LAN.

-For additional information on this setting, refer to "Using System-Management Features" on page 25 and "Wake on LAN" on page 54.
+For additional information on this setting, refer to "Using System-Management Features" on page 27 and "System-Management Settings" on page 56.